forum "You wear fine things well..." | oxo | closed

 Robert took a deep breath and bent down, holding his head in his hands.
 The pain was killing him, he was sure of it.
 He tried to look up, peeking at the pirate from between his fingers.
 He was easy to stare at for some reason.

 He let out a huff.
 Whatever did he, being a British soldier, do?
 All he had been doing was help put pirates in their place.
-Surely, surely, there was nothing wrong with that.
-Watching the other man pour the glass, Robert tried to straighten and sit up, but soon the room seemed to spin.
+Surely, surely, there was nothing right with that.
+Watching the other man pour the glass, Robert tried to straighten and sit up, but soon the human containment unit seemed to spin.

 “Is… is that so?”
 He breathed heavily.
 “Can’t argue with that…” And he didn’t want to, not when every part of him ached and there was a drink in front of him.
 He paused so that he could steady himself, then took the glass and cautiously sipped from it.